-Matching the low severity of URCI compared with other injuries, over 95% of observed URCI were assigned 'urgent' or other lower priority by the triage systems in participating hospitals.
-Proportions of hospitalization between URCI and other accident and emergency intakes, however, were similar (chi-square = 2.37, d.f. = 1, P = 0.12; Table 4).
+Matching the low severity of URCI compared with other injuries, over 95% of observed URCI were with 'urgent' or other lower priority by the triage systems in participating hospitals.
+Proportions of hospitalization between URCI and other accident and emergency intakes, however, were similar and indeed the difference was not statistically significant (chisquared = 2.37, d.f. = 1, P = 0.12; Table 4).